J. Lo Should Be an Oscar Contender for ‘Hustlers’

 They were businesswomen.
 Just in this case, the power suits were a designer mini dresses.
 They were investing in themselves.
 Like true sharks, they bent the law as far as it would go to get every last dollar; that’s what those men on Wall Street did, after all, and none of them were in jail.

-Still, it takes a beat or two into Lopez’s stripping routine as Ramona to register why it feels so different.
+It takes a beat or two into Lopez’s stripping routine as Ramona to register why this movie feels so different.
 Then it clicks: We’re watching her dance through the eyes of Constance Wu’s character, Destiny, a struggling stripper looking for someone to show her the ropes.
-She isn’t lusting after Ramona, of course not.
+She isn’t lusting after Ramona.
 She is dumbstruck, in awe of her.
 She wants to be her.

 The entire time she is on stage for that routine, Ramona is in control.
-A toss of her hair, a flash of that heart-stopping smile, or, at one memorable moment, on her back throwing her legs behind her head spread-eagle, her stilettos practically start an earthquake when they crash on the floor behind her: She is telling you where she wants you to look, what parts of her body she wants you to see at that moment, and, more, how she wants you to see her.
+A toss of her hair, a flash of that heart-stopping smile, or, at one memorable moment, on her back throwing her legs behind her head: She is telling you where she wants you to look, what parts of her body she wants you to see at that moment, and, more, how she wants you to see her.

-It’s a wholly new thing to witness, just as the scenes backstage at the club are, where the women mill about under harsh fluorescent lights.
+It’s a wholly new thing to witness, as are the scenes backstage at the club, where the women mill about under harsh fluorescent lights.
 They’re in various stages of undress, sure, but simply because that’s the job.
-They are going through the motions of getting ready like any worker punching the clock does, gabbing and gossiping like any colleagues at the water cooler.
+They are going through the motions of getting ready like any worker punching the clock, gabbing and gossiping like colleagues at a watercooler.
 It’s a setting and film sequence we’ve been taught to be titillated by, because that’s the only way we’ve ever seen it.
 Here’s it’s all clinical, rudimentary.
 And, because of that, so much more revealing.

 Speaking in generalizations—there are exceptions to every stereotype—typically strippers as we see them on screen are defined by their profession.
 Every step they take in the movie, every bit of dialogue they are given, every storyline or backstory they have are in service of one thing: How they became a stripper, how they feel about it, and how they will get out of it.

 These are fully drawn characters and a plot that largely takes place in private rooms of a strip club, so it tracks that these concerns are present.
-But because Scafaria through her camera work, gaze, and perspective has already trained us to think differently about these scenes and these women, we also instinctively think more deeply about who they are, how they justified their actions, and how being a part of this crime ring made them feel.
+But because Scafaria’s camerawork, gaze, and perspective have already made us think differently about these scenes and these women, we also instinctively think more deeply about who they are, how they justified their actions, and how being a part of this crime ring made them feel.

-It’s clever, then, in more ways than one, to prominently feature Julia Stiles’ character, Elizabeth, the journalist based on New York magazine’s Pressler, who reported the real-life story about the merry band of Robin Hood strippers who robbed from Wall Street to give themselves the lives they felt they deserved.
+It’s clever, then, in more ways than one, to prominently feature Julia Stiles’ character, Elizabeth, the journalist based on New York magazine’s Pressler, who first reported the real-life story.

-Stiles is one of the first characters we meet in the film, when we see her interviewing Wu’s Destiny after some time has passed after the girls have all been caught, coaxing the story of what happened out of her so it can be told, by and large, through flashbacks with some narration.
+Stiles is one of the first characters we meet in the film, when we see her interviewing Wu’s Destiny some time after the event, coaxing the story of what happened out of her so it can be told, by and large, through flashbacks.

-When Elizabeth meets Destiny, she’s a perfect conduit for the audience, which is to say skeptical and judgey.
+When Elizabeth meets Destiny, the journalist is a perfect conduit for the audience, which is to say skeptical and judgey.
 This is a stripper who drugged men and stole their money.
-On face value, that’s unconscionable.
+At face value, that’s unconscionable.
 But throughout the film, you watch her start to understand, to empathize.
-Finally, she’s objective and can see these girls for who they are, which is far more complicated than a description of what they did would have someone believe.
+Finally, she can see these girls for who they are, which is far more complicated and nuanced.

-It’s gratifying to see Elizabeth factor so prominently into the film, as it sends the pointed message that we are only watching all of this unfold because of the dogged work of the journalist who got the real story.
-In fact, some of the most memorable lines from the film are almost verbatim from dialogue Pressler managed to get for her article.
+It’s gratifying to see Elizabeth factor so prominently into the film, as some of the most memorable lines on screen are lifted almost verbatim from dialogue Pressler managed to get for her article.
 That includes the one that seems to explain how and maybe even why these women pulled this entire wild thing off: “Men don’t want to admit what happened to them, being victimized by a woman.”

-When Jennifer Lopez coos, “Doesn’t money make you horny?”
+When Lopez coos, “Doesn’t money make you horny?”
 I screamed.
-The next time you see her is when she is lounging seductively on a rooftop sucking on a cigarette in a floor-length fur coat, and nothing has ever looked so fabulous.
+The next time you see her, she is lounging seductively on a rooftop sucking on a cigarette in a floor-length fur coat, and nothing has ever looked so fabulous.
 When she and Wu get in a car, turn on the radio, and “It’s Britney bitch…” blares from the speakers, Lopez shouts, “That’s my motherfucking shit right there!”
 I felt that.

 When Wu relishes their success, saying, “We weren’t just dancers anymore.
 I was the CFO of my own fucking corporation,” I wanted to stand and applaud.
 And when Lopez and Cardi B are training Wu on how to give a better lap dance, the trio repeating the mantra “drain the clock, not the cock” over and over, well, forget about it.

 To put it simply, they act the shit out of their scenes together.
 This is an intimate story between Ramona and Destiny, women who leaned on each other, and a bond that saved both their lives.
-They are forces of nature when they team up for their con, and devastating in the aftermath when everything starts to fall.
-From Lopez, it’s the kind of dynamo movie star performance that gets rarer and rarer, where a character so perfectly fits how we view a performer but still upends every expectation we might have had for them.
+They are forces of nature when they team up for their con, and devastating in its aftermath.
+From Lopez, it’s the kind of dynamo movie star performance that gets rarer and rarer, where a character so perfectly fits how we view a performer but still upends every expectation.

 It’s the secret weapon of Hustlers, deployed from minute one: Who wouldn’t support these girls?